Analog-Node/C64Serial/docs/README.md

 # Documentation

-This directory contains background material, references, and design notes used in the development of the C64Serial User Port → RS-232 adapter.
+This directory contains background material, references, and design notes for the **C64Serial** project (Commodore 64 User Port → RS-232 adapter).

-These documents are intended for collaborators, reviewers, and future maintenance.
+These documents are intended to:
+- Capture design rationale
+- Track open questions
+- Provide references for collaborators
+- Support a clean and auditable hardware development process

+For licensing information, see the root README and LICENSE files.